ntoll/ntoll.github.io/article/vienna/index.md

 ourselves in the more traditional art gallery part of the museum: rooms hung with paintings.
 It was here that I found some wonderfully odd portraits.
-Often the subjects were in their glad-rags, sporting the latest hair-dos or facial topiary and clearly posing to project their status, wisdom or success.
+Often the subjects were in their glad-rags, sporting the latest hair-dos or facial topiary and posing to project their status, wisdom or success.
 This clearly brought home the folly of such vanity.
 These folk are long dead and gone, and their names are only remembered because they hired a really great artist to paint their portrait.
 I imagine future generations will similarly